-Join us for our new free webinar series called Director’s Cut: Where Mission Meets Strategy during which program directors connect and share stories about their work, discuss how they’re managing data to further their mission, and provide an opportunity for you to interact with innovators from around the country.
+Grouptrail held the first webinar in our Director’s Cut: Where Mission Meets Strategy series focusing on college access and success with our Enroll template (which has been scaling up in New York along with the launch of our text messaging engagement feature) during which program directors connected and shared stories about their work, discussed how they’re managing data to further their mission, and provided an opportunity for people to interact with innovators from around the country.

 Host: Ariela Friedman

 Director of Strategy for Education and Community Development, Grouptrail

 Ariela has 15 years of experience supporting youth through direct service, program leadership, partnerships and policy, and data engagement.
 Over the past three years, Ariela has worked with program leaders one-on-one to build out their Grouptrail databases in ways that allow staff to engage with their data daily and use student information to create more timely and meaningful activities.
 Through Director’s Cut, Ariela is excited to bring these conversations and strategy sessions together, connecting leaders directly to each other in order to share their wisdom.

 Shaquinah Taylor Wright